GSA-TTS/identity-handbook/_articles/secops-incident-response-guide.md

 Roles proceed as follows:
 * **Situation Lead (SL)**:
-  * Uses Slack or OpsGenie used to alert additional responders (See [Emergency Contacts](https://github.com/18F/identity-devops/wiki/On-Call-Guide-Quick-Reference#emergency-contacts) if needed)
+  * Requests additional responders as needed, including a new SL if they need to cycle off
   * Ensures roles and team are coordinated and have what they need
   * Shares context on what is happening and asks clarifying questions
 * **Tech Lead (TL)**: